Online Help

 Response codes

-All REST commands are responced with HTTP status codes.
+All REST commands are responded with HTTP status codes.
 The following codes are returned for the parameters described here to indicate a successful transmission of the REST command:

 • GET: 200 OK